 • Selective serotonin reuptake inhibitors: These are typically used for depression, but they may also help reduce itchiness.

 • JAK2 inhibitors: These help block a mutated JAK2 gene from producing too many blood cells.
+Ruxolitinib is a JAK2 inhibitor showing some promise in the treatment of PV.

 • Givinostat: This is a histone deacetylase medication that helps prevent abnormal cell growth.
-It may be a second line of treatment for people whose bodies do not tolerate first-line treatments well.
+It may be a second line of treatment for people whose bodies do not tolerate first line treatments well.

 • Idasanutlin: This is an MDM2 inhibitor that blocks certain protein interactions.
+However, it may not be suitable for long term use.

-Other studies are either recruiting or wrapping up.
 Anyone interested in participating in a clinical trial can visit ClinicalTrials.gov for a list of PV-related studies.

 A person should talk with their doctor about participating in a clinical trial.
 They may be able to advise the person on where to find a study near them and help determine whether they would be a good candidate.